Information Elicitation for Bayesian Auctions: Abstract

 \section{Abstract}

-A lot of effort has been made in the literature to remove the {\em common prior} assumption in Bayesian mechanism design ---the assumption that the distributions of the players' private types are common knowledge to the designer and the players.
-In Bayesian auctions, dominant-strategy truthful mechanisms require that the seller has full information about the distributions. {\em Crowdsourced Bayesian auctions}, first considered by Azar, Chen and Micali (2012), require that each player knows all the other players' distributions or their refinements.
-In all these studies, at least {\em one} agent (whether the seller or a player) needs to possess a large amount of information about the distributions for the seller to generate good revenue in the auction.

-An important conceptual contribution of this work is to allow the knowledge about the distributions to be {\em arbitrarily scattered} among the players and the seller. ``Nobody knows all, but somebody knows something.''
-More precisely, each one of them privately knows some or none of the value distributions (or their refinements).
-No constraint is imposed on who knows which distributions, and the seller does not know who knows what.

-In such an unstructured information setting, we are able to design mechanisms for unit-demand auctions and additive auctions that {\em aggregate} the players' and the seller's knowledge, generating revenue that are constant approximations to the optimal Bayesian mechanisms.
+In this paper we design information elicitation mechanisms for Bayesian auctions.
+While in Bayesian mechanism design the distributions of the players' private types are often assumed to be common knowledge, information elicitation considers the situation where the players know the distributions better than the decision maker.
+To weaken the information assumption in Bayesian auctions, we consider an information structure where the knowledge about the distributions is {\em arbitrarily scattered} among the players.
+In such an unstructured information setting, we design mechanisms for unit-demand auctions and additive auctions that {\em aggregate} the players' knowledge, generating revenue that are constant approximations to the optimal Bayesian mechanisms with a common prior.
 Our mechanisms are 2-step dominant-strategy truthful and the revenue increases gracefully with the amount of knowledge the players collectively have.

-Our mechanisms are literally ``crowdsourcing'' the knowledge distributed in the system, rather than relying on the knowledge of a single agent.
-As such, we continue calling them {\em crowdsourced Bayesian mechanisms}, but the name now has a much richer meaning.
-To establish our results, for unit-demand auctions we have proved a {\em projection lemma} that converts an important class of Bayesian mechanisms to crowdsourced Bayesian mechanisms.
-For additive auctions, we constructed a {\em hybrid} of Bayesian and crowdsourced Bayesian settings and developed a novel approach of using the {\em adjusted revenue} to analyze our mechanisms.